 Mégane R.S.
 Line

 E-TECH is the brand new hybrid engine technology from Renault, combining the company’s leadership in electric vehicles and strong expertise in Formula One®.

-The E-Tech hybrid technology is the smart combination of an specifically adapted 1.6L naturally aspirated 4 cylinder engine and 2 electric motors to propose the best efficiency thanks to a clutchless gearbox inspired by Renault F1® Team expertise.
+The Renault E-TECH hybrid technology is the smart combination of an specifically adapted 1.6L naturally aspirated 4 cylinder engine and 2 electric motors to propose the best efficiency thanks to a clutchless gearbox inspired by Renault DP World F1® Team expertise.

 With E-TECH innovative hybrid technology, both electric and gasoline power units are optimised to deliver the best balance between performance and fuel efficiency.
-Enjoy a new electrified driving experience with improved efficiency and with no (...)
+Enjoy a new electrified driving experience with improved (...)

-Thanks to an innovative clutchless transmission, also based on Renault F1® Team derived technology, friction losses are reduced for (...)
+Thanks to an innovative clutchless transmission, also based on Renault DP World F1® Team derived technology, friction losses (...)

 Six rounds of the French Rally Championship Stability is in order, because of the success met during the past years by the Trophy.
 With a guaranteed technical and sporting equity, the drivers will be able to compete on equal terms in six of the most beautiful events of the French Rally Championship 2017: Touquet, Antibes, Rouergue, Mont Blanc, Heart of France and the Var.
 Only five results will count towards the final standings.
 At each event, the drivers will be rewarded with points for (...)

 Tel.: +41 798 322 392

 • 22 - 23 april 2016 - Rallye du Critérium Jurassien - Suisse

 • 26 - 28 may 2016 - Rallye du Chablais - Suisse